DevSteg/film_review_project/README.md

     This worked as expected but this was when I realised that using the profile page to change the user username means they could duplicate a username that already exists in the database.
     * Testing editing the users profile, When the user updates their email and enters their password, the expected outcome is to update the users profile within the DB and then refresh the profile with the updated data in the the fields.
     While testing this I relaised the page does not update straight away and will need the user to refresh the page once more to get updated info.
 As this is not a major issues I decided to fix this by redirecting the user to the homepage after updating their profile.

+- #### Form Testing
+    * All form inputs should be required.
+    The expected outcome is acheieved the user can not submit a form without data in each input field.

 - ### Device/Browser Testing
     + Chrome
     + Firefox